ssilwal29/api-ninja/README.md

 # API Ninja

-API Ninja simplifies API testing by allowing users to define test flows in plain English.
-The framework dynamically generates and executes test steps based on user-defined flows or OpenAPI specifications with a LLM.
-It validates API responses against expectations and ensures that APIs behave as intended.
-API Ninja currently only supports OpenAI API and uses it in generating steps, payloads, headers, and other dynamic components.
+API Ninja simplifies generation and execution API test flows from plain English descriptions.
+It uses OpenAPI specifications and LLM to create test steps, generate appropriate request payloads, and extract variables between steps.
+The tool validates API responses against expected behavior and can generate common test scenarios (happy paths, error cases, boundary tests) from an OpenAPI spec.
+Currently works with OpenAI's API for its LLM capabilities and Project is in early development.
 > **Note:** This alpha version supports only basic JSON requests (`GET`, `POST`, `PUT`, `DELETE`).
 File uploads via `multipart/form-data` are not yet supported.

 ---